HOW DOES SVP HELP CLOSE

 grants, capacity building, and connection to support systems change.

-We are focused on workforce development, early childhood care and education, and racial equity to eliminate systemic obstables to opportunities so that all Connecticut residents can attain economic security.
+We are focused on workforce development, early childhood care and education, and racial equity to eliminate systemic obstacles to opportunities so that all Connecticut residents can attain economic security.

 STRENGTHEN AND SCALE ORGANIZATIONS